 Please see the following email, shared with families earlier this evening:

-As always, please let me know if there are any questions or concerns in regards to any of the above.
-Thank you,
+Thank you everyone.
+As always, please let me know if you have any questions or concerns in regards to any of the above,

 - Ashley Barrington, Grade 3 Teacher

 - Hot Lunch Program: Tuesdays, Thursdays

 - Stuffed Animal Classroom Reward Day: Wednesday, October 23rd

 - Book Fair: October 21-24th

 - Three-Way Conferences: October 23-24th (Schedule an appointment HERE)

 - Family Halloween Dance: Wednesday, October 30th (5:30-7:00 pm)